OpenEvalProject/evals/manuscripts/elife-14749/v2/manuscript.md

 ## Results

-## RAE-1 induction during MCMV infection requires the m18 ORF
+### RAE-1 induction during MCMV infection requires the m18 ORF

-Mouse fibroblasts normally express low levels of
+Mouse fibroblasts normally express low levels of Raet1 mRNA and protein, but RAE-1 expression is upregulated in response to cell stress, including viral infection (Lodoen et al., 2003).
+Previously, we showed that MCMV gene expression was necessary to induce RAE-1 expression during infection (Tokuyama et al., 2011).
+To identify the MCMV gene(s) responsible for this phenotype, we screened a panel of MCMV mutants (provided by Dr. Hidde Ploegh, Whitehead Institute) lacking genomic regions not essential for viral replication in vitro.
+We infected mouse fibroblasts with wild type (WT) or mutant MCMV and measured Raet1 mRNA expression by RT-qPCR 24 hr post-infection (h.p.i).
+In contrast to WT MCMV or other mutant viruses, the MCMV mutant virus deleted for open reading frames (ORFs) m01 through m22 (∆m1-22) failed to induce Raet1 expression (Figure 1A).
+We assessed whether this was the result of decreased infection or replication in our samples by measuring expression of MCMV immediate early gene 1 (ie1).
+Levels of MCMV ie1 were comparable to WT virus (Figure 1B).
+These results indicate that a viral gene or a combination of genes in this region is required to induce Raet1 expression.

 ![Figure 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig1-v2.jpg)

-**Figure 1.:** Raet1 by MCMV.(A) RT-qPCR analysis of Raet1 expression during WT and ∆m1-m22 MCMV infection.
+**Figure 1.:** (A) RT-qPCR analysis of Raet1 expression during WT and ∆m1-m22 MCMV infection.
 Data are normalized to uninfected fibroblasts (NI). *p<0.05 n.s., not significant (1-way ANOVA with Bonferroni’s multiple comparison post-test).
 (B) RT-qPCR analysis of MCMV ie1 expression during WT and ∆m1-m22 infection. n.s., not significant (student’s t-test).
 (C, D) RT-qPCR analysis of Raet1 expression during infection with WT or mutant MCMV lacking the indicated ORFs.
 Data are normalized to uninfected fibroblasts (NI).
 (E, F) RT-qPCR analysis of Raet1 expression in mouse fibroblasts infected with mutant MCMV lacking the indicated ORFs and subsequently transfected with m18, m19, or empty vector control.
 Data are normalized to uninfected fibroblasts (NI).
 All data were obstained by RT-qPCR and are represented as mean±SEM.
-All data are representative of at least three independent experiments.DOI: http://dx.doi.org/10.7554/eLife.14749.002
+All data are representative of at least three independent experiments.

 The region deleted in ∆m1-22 MCMV contains 22 genes and several miRNAs (Juranic Lisnic et al., 2013).
 To narrow the list of candidates we generated additional MCMV mutants using bacterial artificial chromosome (BAC) recombination.
 We again infected mouse fibroblasts with WT and mutant viruses and measured Raet1 expression by RT-qPCR 24 h.p.i.
 Viruses lacking ORFs m12 to m18 (∆12–18) and m18 to m22 (∆18–22) failed to induce Raet1 expression in contrast to WT MCMV (Figure 1C).
 No known miRNAs are expressed from these deleted regions (Juranic Lisnic et al., 2013).
 To identify individual genes required for Raet1 induction, we made individual deletions for each of the genes from m12 to m22 and again infected mouse fibroblasts with these viruses 24 hr before measuring Raet1 expression by RT-qPCR.
 Only MCMV lacking ORF m18 or ORF m19 failed to induce Raet1 expression (Figure 1D), indicating that one or both of these ORFs are required to induce Raet1 expression.

 To determine if expression of m18 or m19 in trans could rescue Raet1 expression, mouse fibroblasts were first infected with WT MCMV, ∆m1-m22, and ∆18 or ∆19 MCMV, and then transfected with a plasmid encoding m18, m19, or an empty control plasmid.
 Expression of m18, but not m19 or vector control, rescued Raet1 expression in all cases Figure 1E,F) indicating that m18 is required for MCMV mediated Raet1 induction.

-## m18 expression is sufficient to induce RAE-1 expression and NK-cell killing
+### m18 expression is sufficient to induce RAE-1 expression and NK-cell killing

-To assess if m18 expression is sufficient to induce
+To assess if m18 expression is sufficient to induce Raet1 expression we transfected mouse fibroblasts with mammalian expression plasmids encoding m18, m19, or vector control and analyzed Raet1 mRNA by RT-qPCR (Figure 2A) and protein expression by flow cytometry (Figure 2B).
+Expression of m18 but not m19 was sufficient to induce Raet1 transcript and RAE-1 protein expression.
+Thus, our data indicate that m18 is the both necessary and sufficient to drive RAE-1 expression.

 ![Figure 2.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig2-v2.jpg)

 **Figure 2.:** (A) Mouse fibroblasts were transfected with m18, m19, or vector control and analyzed for Raet1 expression by RT-qPCR Data are normalized to non-transfected fibroblasts (NT) and represented as mean±SEM.
 Data are representative of three independent experiments. ****p<0.00005 (1 way ANOVA with Bonferroni’s multiple comparison post-test).
 (B) Mouse fibroblasts transfected with m18, m19, or vector control plasmid were analyzed for RAE-1 surface expression by flow cytometry.
 Data are representative of three independent experiments.
 (C) Chromium release assay was performed on fibroblasts transduced with m18 or empty vector control and IL-2 activated NK cells from WT or NKG2D KO b6 littermates.
 Data are represented as mean ±SEM.
 Data are representative of three independent experiments.
 (D) Semi quantitative PCR analysis of m18 expression in fibroblasts infected with MCMV at the indicated times.
 (E) NIH3T3 or mouse fibroblasts were transfected with an expression plasmid encoding an m18-HA fusion protein, and lysates were analyzed for m18-HA expression by western blot.
-(F) NIH 3T3 transfected with an expression plasmid encoding an m18-GFP fusion protein, and analyzed for localization of m18-GFP fusion protein by confocal microscopy.DOI: http://dx.doi.org/10.7554/eLife.14749.003
+(F) NIH 3T3 transfected with an expression plasmid encoding an m18-GFP fusion protein, and analyzed for localization of m18-GFP fusion protein by confocal microscopy.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A,B) Lysates from mouse fibroblasts transfected with a mammalian expression construct encoding m18 C-terminally fused to 3xFlag epitope tag (A), mammalian expression construct encoding m18 C terminally fused to GFP (B) or vector control.
 (C–F) Mouse fibroblasts were transfected with the indicated constructs and analyzed for RAE-1 expression by flow cytomotry.
 (G) Mouse fibroblasts were transfected with a mammalian expression construct encoding m18 C-terminally fused to GFP, and analyzed for RAE-1 expression.
-From these data gates of GFP low, GFP medium, and GFP high (Left) were analyzed for RAE-1 expression (Right).DOI: http://dx.doi.org/10.7554/eLife.14749.004
+From these data gates of GFP low, GFP medium, and GFP high (Left) were analyzed for RAE-1 expression (Right).

 A recent study suggests that the m19 ORF is unlikely to encode any viral mRNA or protein (Juranic Lisnic et al., 2013).
 As m19 is immediately adjacent to the transcriptional start site of m18 it is likely that ∆19 MCMV disrupts production of m18.
 This idea is bolstered by our data showing m18, but not m19, expression vector rescues RAE-1 expression in cells infected with ∆m19 virus (Figure 1F).
 Thus we focused the rest of our study on the functional role of m18.